CPAN-API/metacpan-developer/README.md

 The changes you make will show up on the VM and can be used next time you run the test suite.

+## Installing Dependencies

+If you need to add or update a module, make the change in the `cpanfile` of the repository.
+In order to install the module you can either run `vagrant provision` (which is slow) or run a carton wrapper for your repository (which is fast).
+For example, if you've added a dependency to `metacpan-api/cpanfile`, you can run `sh /home/vagrant/bin/metacpan-api-carton install`.

 ### <a name="restart"></a>Restart the Service